ronakupadhyaya/Pokemon-auction/README.md

 - Navigate back to the dashboard from the profile page

 ## Part 3: New Auction
 In this section we will walk through the steps required to create a new auction page.
-This page will allow users to select Pokemon, set a starting bid, set a reserve price, write a description, and set a duration.
+This page will allow users to select Pokemon, set a starting bid, set a reserve price, write a description, and set a duration. **Note** that before you begin this section you should already have a pre-populated **Pokemon** table.

+1. Add a link on `dashboard.hbs` that points to the `/auction/new` route
+1. Implement a `GET /auction/new` route that renders `newAuction.hbs`
+1. Create a `newAuction.hbs` view that contains the following elements:
+    - `pokemon_name`: users should be able to select the pokemon from a searchable dropdown ([example](https://semantic-ui.com/modules/dropdown.html))
+	- `starting_bid`: the price at which the user's auction begins
+	- `reserve_price`: the minimum price the user is willing to accept for the given item **(must not be lower than the `starting_bid`)**
+	- `shipping`: the location where the item will be shipped from
+	- `description`: a description of the item
+	- `length`: the amount of time to allow bidding on this auction **(minimum 1 hour)**
+1. Add two buttons to the bottom of this form:
+    - `Cancel`: On click redirect to `/dashboard`
+	- `Post`: On click perform a `POST` request to `/auction/new`
+1. Implement a `POST /auction/new` route that inserts the above information from `req.body` into the `auctions` table.
+Once successfully inserted redirect the user to `/auction/:id`, where `id` is the `id` of the new auction item that was just created.
+1. Implement a `GET /auction/:id` route that renders `auction.hbs` for an auction with an `id` entered as a param
+    - Select the auction where the `id` matches the `id` in `req.query`, and pass in all of the auction details to `auction.hbs`
+1. Create an `auction.hbs` view that displays an overview of the selected auction.
+If the auction is still ongoing users should be able to edit the auction details.
+    - Users should be able to edit auction details and click an `Update` button (similar to the `profile.hbs` view)
+	- Users should be able to DELETE the selected auction
+	- **If the auction has expired users should not be able to modify/delete the auction**
+1. Create a link on `auction.hbs` that redirects the user back to `/dashboard`

+### Goal
+By the end of this section you should be able to follow the below workflow:

+- Navigate to `http://localhost:3000/dashboard`and click on a **New Auction** button
+- Search for and select a Pokemon from a dropdown
+- Enter auction information (`starting_bid`, `reserve_price`, `shipping`, `description`, `length`)
+- Click the **Cancel** button and return to `/dashboard`
+- Create a new auction and click on **Post**
+- View an editable overview of the recently created auction
+- View a **read-only** overview of an expired auction
+- Navigate to `/dashboard` from the auction overview page

+# Day 2
+Congratulations you're almost done creating your very own Pokemon auction site.

+## Part 4: View ALL Auctions
  // TODO